 Wes Montgomery (along with producer Creed Taylor) practically invented jazz-pop, and had more swing in him than any other ten guitarists put together.
 Just ask George Benson, the biggest-selling jazz guitarist of all time, where he would be without the palpable influence of Wes.
 Or any of the artists who later made Creed Taylor’s own record label, CTI Kudu, such a dynamic force in the 1970s.
-Then again you could simply purchase the just-released 82 track -5 CD set, Movin, The Complete Verve Recordings, which amply demonstrates how it all came to be and why Montgomery is considered a monster talent by those who make their living with those six-stringed sound boxes we call guitars.
-Among his ardent fans were Joe Pass, Jimi Hendrix and John Coltrane.
+Then again you could simply purchase (or stream) the 82 track -5 CD set, Movin, The Complete Verve Recordings, which amply demonstrates how it all came to be and why Montgomery is considered a monster talent by those who make their living with those six-stringed sound boxes we call guitars.
+Among his greatest fans were Joe Pass, Jimi Hendrix and John Coltrane.
 Many consider him the finest jazz guitarist ever.

 Two brief years, 1964-1966, were all it took for Wes to record eight albums for the Verve label, which at the time was rapidly becoming known as the label to buy if you were a hip music fan who was into jazz that went beyond the ordinary.
 Founded by the legendary Norman Granz in 1956, Verve was home to Jackie and Roy, for instance, one of the greatest jazz-vocal duos ever, and whose classic album Lovesick was produced by Creed Taylor.
 Taylor was also responsible for bringing bossa nova to America, having produced the ground-breaking Getz/Gilberto record which united the saxophonist Stan Getz with the South American samba.
 Besides its main focus on jazz, Verve did host a handful of rock artists in the 1960s, including The Righteous Brothers, Frank Zappa and the The Mothers of Invention, The Velvet Underground, and The Blues Project.